nainwalsanju/image_proceesing_utilities/ReadMe.md

 1. Clone the repository:
 git clone https://github.com/nainwalsanju/image-processing-examples.git

-2. Open MATLAB and navigate to the cloned directory.
+2. Open MATLAB/OCTAVE and navigate to the cloned directory.

 3. Run the desired script by executing the corresponding MATLAB file.